freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Update flatpage for the sitemap, and update the list of courts on the browse page and anywhere else
  - Remove border on error "Woah" page.
+ - Emails:
+    - Remove the download original link from emails.
+It's just not needed --> Done.
+    - Make the Your Alert -- blah -- has x results line stand out more in txt emails --> Done.
+ - valid fields error needs to be updated --> Done.
+ - fix resource.org links (see bug) --> Done.
+    - then: change the link on the case page to say Download Original > At Resource.org --> Done.
+    - then: fix dumps --> Done.
+        - then: notify mailing list and Malamud. --> Done.
+ - announce the changes on the "blog"
+ - remove all colborders, and replace with append-1
+ - Change sitemap so it says original versions rather than PDFs, since we aren't exclusively dealing with PDFs
+ - Remove resource.org links.